kualistories/kuali-website/_posts/2017-09-10-Nick-Oon-Join-MNight-lah.markdown

 editors-note:
 ---

+**If you had to sell MNight to a potential fresher in a few sentences, what would you say?**

+Before I begin, I would like to preface this by saying that although some points can apply to MNights across the United Kingdom, I primarily refer to the Imperial experience of MNight as this is what I have experienced.
+Other universities likely have different scales and individual experiences unique to their performances.
+Okay, on to business!

 Firstly, you can train a boatload of skills (time management, leadership, discipline to name a few of the common ones) just via ONE event, especially if you intend to become a choreographer.
 It looks great on your CV and you WILL get a chance to expand on existing skills and learn new ones.
 Some of the previous Malaysians found they could sing and act during MNight; you also get to try new things like ballroom dancing alongside your Malaysian friends, in a non-judgemental and somewhat familiar setting.

 ![Dance](https://kualistories.github.io/img/Dance.jpg)